neflem27/Heart-Disease-Project/README.md

 # Data Cleaning
 ## 1. Unbalanced Data (Noise Reduction)

-* Unbalanced data leads to overfitting which is why our team opted to recode and merge categorical labels/factors with less than 20 intancances with the most common labels within the repective predictor.
-This reduces dimensionality and increases a variable's weight.
+* Unbalanced data leads to overfitting which is why our team initially opted to recode and merge categorical labels/factors with less than 20 intancances with the most common labels within the repective predictor.
+This reduces dimensionality and increases a variable's weight but for the final model we decided to keep the data as is due to the small size of our training data in order to avoid a loss of significance.

 ## 2. Fix structural errors